 A right angle is an angle with a value equal to 90°.
 When two rays intersect and form a 90˚ angle at the intersection, they are said to form a right angle.
 It is the most commonly seen angle in our day-to-day life.
 We can see it in many places like the corners of a window, the edges of a cupboard, the screen of a mobile phone, and so on.

 How Many Degrees Does a Right Angle have?

 A right angle is a 90-degree angle.
 It is formed when two lines intersect each other at a 90-degree angle.

 When two rays meet at 90°, they form a right angle.
 In radians, it is represented as π/2.

-Kids can correlate the right angle with the letter L. It is the angle between the leg and arm of the letter L. If the letter L can be formed anywhere on the given shape, it can be termed as a right angle.
+A right angle can be easily identified with the letter L. It is the angle between the leg and arm of the letter L. If the letter L can be formed anywhere on the given shape, it can be termed as a right angle.

 Is a Right Angle Only 90 Degrees?

 Yes, a right angle is always equal to 90°.
 It can never be other than this angle and can be represented as π/2 in radians.
-Any angle less than 90° is an acute angle and greater than 90° can be obtuse, straight, or a complete angle.
+Any angle less than 90° is an acute angle and the angle which is greater than 90° but less than 180° is an obtuse angle.

 How to Measure a Right Angle?

 We can use protractors, set-squares, or try squares to measure a right angle.
-Just place them properly and check the measurement and position.
+We just need to place them properly and check the measurement and position.